Step-by-Step Guide to Overnight Shipping [+Best Practices]

 2. Package weight

-You may be eligible to receive discounted shipping rates from carriers.
-Some carriers offer discounts for small businesses, while others discount rates based on high shipping volumes.
-When choosing which carrier(s) — or third-party logistics providers — to work with, look into which rate discounts might be available to you.
+You may be eligible to receive discounted shipping rates from couriers.
+Some couriers offer discounts for small businesses, while others discount rates based on high shipping volumes.
+When choosing which courier(s) — or third-party logistics providers — to work with, look into which rate discounts might be available to you.

-The table below breaks down next-day shipping rates by different carriers for a small 2kg parcel.
+The table below breaks down overnight shipping rates by different couriers.

 Is there a difference between overnight shipping and next-day delivery?